Mobile Malware: The new battleground for Cyber Attacks

 Phishing attacks

-You can susceptible to phishing attacks if you use your phone to check emails.
+You can be susceptible to phishing attacks if you use your phone to check emails.
 You may receive an email with an attachment, and once you click on the file, malware is installed on your computer.
 The only way to avoid phishing attacks is to be careful when opening files with attachments or macros.
 An antivirus will warn you before you do this.

 Malicious Apps

-Lack of Encryption software
+Lack of Encryption Software

 Session Handling